eitchtee/VCM/README.md

 # VCM - Video Conference Mute

-**A utility to quickly mute/unmute your microphone and enable/disable your camera feed via global hotkeys, with a persistent on-screen display for status and a virtual camera output.**
+**A utility to quickly mute/unmute your microphone and enable/disable your camera feed via global hotkeys, with a persistent on-screen display for status.**

 VCM enhances your video conferencing experience by providing rapid, system-wide control over your microphone and camera, ensuring you're only seen and heard when you intend to be.

+This is an alternative to the removed Powertoys' feature Video Conference Mute.

 ## Overview